superDross/MangaReaderScraper/README.md

 # MangaReaderScraper
-Download specific volumes of a manga series from MangaReader and store as a PDF.
+Search and download specific volumes of a manga series from MangaReader and store as a PDF.

-## install
+## Install
 To install:
 ```bash
 git clone https://github.com/superDross/MangaReaderScraper